-Public review of the Draft ERP/EA is a fundamental element of CERCLA and NEPA processes.
-This Draft ERP/EA serves as a proposed restoration plan and environmental analysis of potential impacts of the proposed restoration Project, and a means used by the Federal Trustees to seek public review and comment.
+The public review of the Draft ERP/EA is a fundamental element of CERCLA and NEPA processes.
+The Draft ERP/EA served as a proposed restoration plan and environmental analysis of potential impacts of the proposed restoration Project, and a means used by the Federal Trustees to seek public review and comment.
 Through the public review process, the Federal Trustees seek public comment on the restoration alternatives and the Federal Trustees' proposed Preferred Alternative to partially restore injured natural resources or replace resource services lost.

-The Draft ERP/EA will be available for public comment for thirty (30) days from the date of publication of the Notice of Availability in the Newark Star Ledger.
-Interested individuals, organizations, and agencies may submit comments by writing or emailing:
+The Draft ERP/EA was available for public comment for thirty (30) days from the date of publication of the Notice of Availability in the Newark Star Ledger.